GreyNoise-Intelligence/SA-GreyNoise/APP_FILES_ONLY/SA-GreyNoise/README.md

  - gnfilter
     - Search format: `SPL_QUERY | gnfilter ip_field="<ip_field>" noise_events="<true/false>"`
     - Purpose: Filter Splunk events returned by given SPL_QUERY based on the Internet Scanner status of IP address present in ip_field of the events. noise_events is an optional parameter with default value true.
 So, it will return events with Queried IP Addresses by default.
- - gnenrich
-    - Search format: `SPL_QUERY | gnenrich ip_field="<ip_field>"`
-    - Purpose: Enrich the Splunk events returned by given SPL_QUERY with the context information of IP address represented by ip_field in Splunk Search.
  - gniptimeline
     - Search format: `| gniptimeline ip_address="<ip_address>" days=<days> limit=<limit>`
     - Purpose: Retrieves Timeline information for a given IP address from the GreyNoise Timeline API.